avielzecharia/riddles/index.md

 Alice and Bob playing a game.
 In each turn the player must put a 1₪ coin on a round table.
 The first who has no left space to put the coin - loses.

-- Alice may choose to whether start or not (ladies first), can she always win ?
+- Alice may choose to whether start or not (ladies first), can she always win?
-- If she do, describe alice strategy
+- If she do, describe Alice strategy

 # MinDiv 🔢